|Ordered||20 Oct 1939|

 26 Feb 1943

-While outbound from France through the Bay of Biscay on her 5th day the boat was attacked by a British B-24 Liberator bomber (Sqdn 224, pilot Peter J. Cundy) and seriously damaged.
-Cleverly, commander Staats ran west to get out of Allied range and asked for help, unable to dive.
-He made port on 15 March, 1943.
+On the fifth day outbound from France through the Bay of Biscay the boat was attacked by a British B-24 Liberator bomber (RAF Sqdn 224, pilot Peter J. Cundy) and seriously damaged.
+Left unable to dive, KL Staats ran west to get out of Allied range and asked for help.
+U-508 made port on 15 March 1943.
 (Sources: Blair, vol 2, page 200)

 12 Nov 1943